FacundoGamond/Slick-Dots-Like-Instagram-Slider/README.md

 Add to your head jquery, slick, slick-custom-dots with their respective css files as in the example of the index.html file

 ### JS Custom Functon
-Call the function slick Slider (slider, settings), it accepts two parameters: slider and settings.
+Call the function slickSlider(), it accepts two parameters: slider and settings.

 #### Example